murali248641/interview-ready-repo/c/README.txt

         | **Access from other files** | Yes, via `extern` declaration                                               | No, cannot be accessed outside the file                     |
         | **Use Case**                | Variables meant to be **shared globally**                                   | Variables meant to be **private to the file**               |

-21. Build own strlen program in c?
+21. Build your own strlen program in c?

-22. Build own strrev program in c?
+22. Build your own strrev program in c?

+23. Build your own strcpy program in c?

+24. Build your own strcat program in c?

+25. Build your own strcmp program in c?

-23. how do you allocate and free the memory for 2d array.?
+26. how do you allocate and free the memory for 2d array.?